To Hire or Not to Hire a Bankruptcy Attorney

-Bankruptcy pro se or bankruptcy without legal representation is definitely an option for New Jersey debtors whose financial problems may be pushing them to file for bankruptcy without the expense of a lawyer’s services.
-If you feel that you can’t pay for attorney fees, you can opt to file pro se, but understand that you will have to put in more effort and do plenty of research to avoid making mistakes.
+Bankruptcy pro se is when you go through bankruptcy without legal representation.
+This is an option for debtors whose financial problems cause them to file bankruptcy without the expense of a lawyer.
+If you feel that you can’t pay for attorney fees, you can opt to file pro se.
+However, understand that you will have to put in more effort and do plenty of research to avoid making mistakes.

 If your case is simple and straightforward, involving a Chapter 7 filing, few assets, and no accusations of fraud, you can certainly opt to file on your own.
 It would be to your advantage, however, to at least consult a lawyer to get an idea of what you’re up against.